 Priority Action 1.1: Establish and/or update evidence-based programs in the areas of health promotion, prevention, early intervention, treatment, care, rehabilitation, social integration, and recovery and related support services, as well as initiatives and measures aimed at minimizing the adverse public health and social consequences of drug abuse, taking into account gender, age, community, and cultural context, and establish budgetary mechanisms for such programs.

-Antigua and Barbuda has drug demand reduction policies that include programs in the area of health promotion, prevention, early intervention, treatment, care, rehabilitation, social reintegration and recovery support.
+Dominica has drug demand reduction policies that include programs in the areas of health promotion, prevention, early intervention, and treatment.
+However, the country's policies do not include programs in the areas of care, rehabilitation, recovery, or social integration.